Back to main page Atlanta Appliances repair, Inc.

 The typical complaints associated with the combination control valve are:

-The burner will not ignite.
+The burner will not ignite.•

-Unable to control the water temperature.
+Unable to control the water temperature.•

-Slow hot water recovery.
+Slow hot water recovery.•

-Smoke and carbon buildup (sooting).
+Smoke and carbon buildup (sooting).•

-The combination control will not shut off the gas to the burner.
+The combination control will not shut off the gas to the burner.•

-Some models have a thermal cutoff device installed to prevent gas flow if the
+Some models have a thermal cutoff device installed to prevent gas flow if thetemperature in the combustion chamber exceeds its limit.

 To handle this problem, perform the following steps:

-1. Verify the complaint.
+Verify the complaint.
 To verify the complaint, check the burner operation.
-Test the
+Test thewater temperature and the thermostat setting.
+Does the burner cycle at the

 predetermined temperature?
 Check the thermal cutoff device.
 Check for sooting.